guidewire-oss/sawchain/docs/api-reference.md

 - When dealing with typed objects, the client scheme will be used for internal conversions.

-- For optimal failure output with collection matchers \(e.g. ContainElement, ConsistOf\), enable Gomega's format.UseStringerRepresentation.
+- For optimal failure output with collection matchers \(e.g., ContainElement, ConsistOf\), enable Gomega's format.UseStringerRepresentation.

 #### Examples